 How to decipher your itch

-If you’re wondering what’s causing your itch, here are some symptoms to watch for:
+If you’re wondering what’s causing your itch, here are some symptoms to watch for and what clues to watch for:

 Do you suspect an underlying illness?